mafflerbach/webrpc_mpv/README.md

-# Webrpc api or mpv
+# Webrpc api for mpv

 This a small web api for [www.mpv.io]. mpv is a small but powerfull media player for the commandline.